tezov/plugin_projet/demo/README.md

 This folder is the application demo to show how to use the Tezov plugin project and Tezov plugin catalog.

 There are 3 bases catalog named tezov.catalog (json, toml and yaml).
-You can switch from one to another one by changing systemProp.catalog in properties.gradle file.
+You can switch from one to another one by changing the source in settings.gradle.kts file.
 - These 3 bases catalog have one place holder inclusion of another catalog "tezov.catalog.dependencies.yaml"
 - These 3 bases catalog have plugin defined by module (app and lib) to be auto applied.